Belvedere, Vienna: Belvedere in the First and Second Republic

-Shortly after the end of the war in November 1918, the art historian Franz Haberditzl submitted a request to the Ministry of Education, asking for the palaces to be left to the Staatsgalerie.
-This application was granted the very next year.
-The nationalization of the Belvedere palace complex was also laid down in the draft document to reorganize the former imperial collections drawn up by Hans Tietze in 1920–21.
-In addition to the museums that still exist today, it also included plans to set up an Österreichische Galerie (Austrian Gallery) and a Moderne Galerie.
-During the 1921–23 reorganization, the Baroque Museum in the Lower Belvedere was added to the existing museum ensemble.
-The Moderne Galerie was opened in the Orangery in 1929.
+After the end of World War I, the art historian Franz Haberditzl asked the Ministry of Education to assign the Belvedere palaces to the Staatsgalerie.
+This request was granted in 1919.
+The reorganisation of the former imperial collections, prepared by Hans Tietze in 1920–21, included plans for an Österreichische Galerie and a Moderne Galerie.
+During the reorganisation of 1921–23, the Baroque Museum was added in the Lower Belvedere.
+The Moderne Galerie opened in the Orangery in 1929.